PseudoDevs/IamGhost/bmd8.md

-Last updated: 2024-04-06 10:41:41
+Last updated: 2024-04-06 10:42:15
-Random Quote: Kids, I'm going to tell you an incredible story, the story of how I met your mother. - Ted Mosby
+Random Quote: If you want my advice?
+Get out of your own goddamn drama for a minute. - Nicky Nichols